Thank you for your interest in our internship program. KPWB is in search of Fall 2018 and Spring 2019 interns!

 Share your passion about taking care of our environment.
 Learn how county vs. state boundaries can affect environmental stewardship and the presence of a “responsible party” can impact environmental decisions.
 Discover how litter can affect a community both in safety and perceived value.
 This is a great opportunity for someone that enjoys a variety of experiences.

-Develop and implement effective marketing tools/strategies to promote KPWB’s programs and services.
-Enhance current and new marketing materials to develop a brand through collaboration with the marketing committee.
-Excellent position for creative individuals with interest in marketing or advertising careers.
+Develop and implement effective marketing tools/ strategies to promote KPWB’S programs and services.
+Experience will also involve enhancing current and new marketing materials to develop a brand through collaboration with the marketing committee.
+Marketing coursework experience is required.

-Engaging, exciting, and inspiring volunteers is essential to caring for our environment.
+Engage, excite, and inspire volunteers.
 Create new ways to draw and keep volunteers.
-Look for different approaches to engage people in environmental concerns and get them to take action.
+Look for different approaches to engage people and get them to take action.
+Database maintenance, community outreach, and special projects will be additional opportunities provided by this position.
 Definitely a “people person” job.

 All interns receive free membership to the Prince William County Chamber of Commerce and will have access to all meetings and networking opportunities; additional meetings and training opportunities relevant to the internship will also be offered when available.
 Mileage beyond driving to and from work is available.

 Interested?
-Email resume and cover letter indicating your area of interest to email@example.com, Attn: Charles Shutt.
+Email resume and cover letter indicating your area of interest to firstname.lastname@example.org, Attn: Nicole Jackson & Lynda Kummelt.